TG4: Entertainment

 They also had a number of quiz shows, including 90 Seconds.
 TG4 is a great way for students in Leaving Certificate or GCSCs or A-Levels who is studying Irish to learn from.
-It is a great resource and is encouraged by teacher.
-Research is shown that those who watch or listen to TG4 is deemed to have a better understanding of the language.
-As well as that, having Gaeilge as a language, first or second is shown to better employment.
+Research has shown that those who watch or listen to TG4 are deemed to have a better understanding of the language.
+As well as that, having Gaeilge as a first or second language is shown to lead to more employment opportunities.